NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 ## 2.2 What do we have and What's next?

-After the previous build, the Base Container now includes:
+After the previous setup, the Base Container now includes:
 <div class="nje-features-box">
 - **MinGW** - Win32 cross-compiler (32-bit and 64-bit support)
 - **Wine** - Windows emulator for running Win32 executables